TheSincoder/Shadows-of-Holy-Light/readme.md

 Spent another two hours on looping the music, had to use Howler.js.
 Looping the music broke the stop function.
 Had to call Howler.stop() instead of gameMusic.stop() and that worked!

+##### Radio Buttons
+After trying to use formik for about 4 hours, I reached out to Kevin for help.
+Kevin turned me to use Radio buttons straight from MUI and use it within the form like we did in class.
+(Why I didn't do that at the beginning the world may never know).
+After about 2 hours I had it figured out and it works!

+##### Connecting Front End to Back End
+Had to add Token to database in order to call it and use it.